getnikola/nikola/docs/extending.rst

 Get posts and pages from "somewhere" to be added to the timeline.
 There are currently two plugins for this: the built-in ``scan_posts``, and ``pkgindex_scan`` (in the Plugin Index), which is used to treat .plugin/.theme
-+ README.md as posts for the Plugin and Theme Indexes.
++ README.md as posts to generate the Plugin and Theme Indexes.

 Plugin Index
 ============